 Lock-downs are usually used in response to acts or potential threats of harm or violence to students and/or staff, including any such activities in the general vicinity of the school.
-During a lock-down, all outside doors to the building and rooms within the school are locked.
+During a lock-down, all doors are locked.
 No one is permitted in or out of any area once the area has been locked.
 Students and staff must respond very quickly to a lock-down command to ensure they get to a safe location before the doors are locked.
 Parents are not permitted access to the building or to their children until the lock-down is over.